Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: Extending a given embedding

 Next, we slice up the yet unused parts of the clusters as before into sets $C_L$, $C_W$, $C_{\tilde V}$, $C_{F_1\setminus F_1^*}$, $C_{F_2}$, each of the size needed, plus buffer space.
 We go through the seeds~$s$ and the trees from $F_1\cup F_2$ hanging from $s$.
-We embed~$s$ into a vertex $\phi(s)\in X_i$, for some $i=1,2$, such that $\phi(s)$ is typical with respect to all clusters from triangles $A'B'C'\in\mathcal D'$, with respect to all unused parts of these clusters, with respect to all unused parts of slices of clusters from $\mathcal S'$, and with respect to $X_{3-i}$.
+We embed~$s$ into a vertex $\phi(s)\in X_i$, for some $i=1,2$, such that $\phi(s)$ is typical with respect to each of the clusters from triangles $A'B'C'\in\mathcal D'$, with respect to the unused parts of these clusters, with respect to the unused parts of slices of clusters from $\mathcal S'$, and with respect to $X_{3-i}$.
 We also require that $s$ is embedded into a neighbour of the image of its parent, which is not a problem, since all such parents are embedded into vertices having sufficient degree into $X_1\cup X_2$.

 We embed all trees from $T_{Bad}$ hanging from $s$ into $\bigcup\mathcal S$, using regularity and filling all clusters from $\mathcal S$ almost evenly.
 Note that $\phi(s)$ is typical with respect to the unused part of at least two of the clusters of any triangle $A'B'C'\in\mathcal D'$, i.e.~$\phi(s)$ sees almost $\frac 23$ of these unused parts.
 So, as above for $\phi(t^*)$, we can distribute the first vertices of the trees in $T_{Bad}$ at $s$ among the two clusters and thus fill up the triangle if necessary.